Click this link to check out the G62 LoRaWAN on the Digital Matter Website.

 This option discards the first few valid position fixes from the GPS module.
 This gives the module some time to refine and cross-check its estimate, reducing the risk of an erroneous fix in the rare event of a satellite failure.
 We recommend the default value of 3.

 This enables a GPS feature that predicts future satellite movements, so that position fixes can proceed without listening for all of the satellite information the next time the satellite is in view.
 It can help fixes succeed in low signal levels, but greatly decreases the accuracy of the fixes.
-The default is false.
+The default is disabled.

 Max Aiding Error (5-1000 m):